 Sales performance is selected because it is the drive for operating the firm.
 The SMEs manage the working capital by re circulating the money returned.
 Rosa et al. (1996); White (1999), Singh et al. (2007) and Saini et al. (2008) have commented on the importance of the sales performance.
 The growth orientation reflects the next year's plan for expansion and possibility of future development (Boohene 2007; Todd et al. 2007; Bhutta et al. 2008).
 Target achievement reflects the firm's ability to implement the production planning effectively.
-Profit levels indicate the firm's ability to plan and act.
+Profit levels indicate the firms overall performance in the competitive environment.
+Lead time reduction indicates the firm's ability to plan and act.
 The indicators collectively measure the overall SME performance.